techtraits/techtraits-blog/_posts/2011-06-12-iphone-sdk-hello-world.markdown

 &nbsp;
 <p style="text-align: justify;">
-The IPhone SDK UI follows the <a href="http://en.wikipedia.org/wiki/Model-view-controller">Model View Controller (MVC)</a> design pattern and hence each <em>view </em>has a corrsponding View Controller Object.
+The iPhone SDK UI follows the <a href="http://en.wikipedia.org/wiki/Model-view-controller">Model View Controller (MVC)</a> design pattern and hence each <em>view </em>has a corresponding View Controller Object.
 XCode has automatically created a view for us, (its defined in the HelloWorldViewController.xib file you can see it by double clicking it in the side menu) and linked it to HelloWorldViewController.
 We now need to add controls to the view handle the generated events.
 Note we can add controls via a GUI interface called the Interface Builder but I am using the programmatic way for this tutorial.
 </p>